IdealAQ/aq-rpi-setup-scripts/README.md

 | AQ_FRP_DEVICE_PORT    | FRP device port    |

 > to update already set variable, you must manually remove the line with the variable
-> by editing ~/.bashrc file and rerunning the script.
+> by editing ~/.bashrc file, opening new terminal and rerunning the script.